wishfulcynic/Klyra/README.md

 5.  **Open your browser:**
     Navigate to `http://localhost:3000` (or the specified port).

-6.  **Connect Wallet:** Ensure you have a browser wallet like MetaMask installed and connected to the appropriate network (e.g., Base Sepolia for testing, Base Mainnet for production, matching the deployed contract addresses in `src/lib/contract.ts`).
+6.  **Connect Wallet:** Ensure you have a browser wallet like MetaMask installed and connected to Base Mainnet (Chain ID 8453).

 ---